 Bendy Curtain Rails can be shaped to any curve you desire, and cut to any length you need.
 Bend a curtain rail to match the tile design on the floor, or bowed outward to increase shoulder room while showering.
 Bendy rails are very flexible and easily shaped by hand.

-Every rail comes with a pair of wall mounting brackets and one or two drop rod assemblies to brace the rail to the ceiling (drop rods can be cut to length as needed).
+Every rail comes with a pair of wall mounting brackets and a drop rod assembly to brace the rail to the ceiling (the drop rod can be cut to length as needed).

 Use of a Bendy Rail requires hook & glide fittings for hanging a curtain.
 One pack of 11 Hook & Glide connectors is included with every Bendy Rail.
 Hook & Glide connectors glide effortlessly in a Bendy Rail’s track.

 - Hook & Glide connectors

 - power drill

 - Phillips screwdriver